tipofyzik/topic_retrieval_from_complaints/README.md

 n_words = 15
 n_topics = 4
 ```

-For the first time, run the program with the setups mentioned above
+5. To run the system just open the **main.py** file after downloading everything and run it.
+For the first time, run the program with the parameters setups mentioned above.

 ## BoW + LDA results and topic interpretation
 <table>